NAIA Expressway

-The Ninoy Aquino International Airport Expressway (NAIAX), signed as E6 of the Philippine expressway network, is a 12.65 km elevated highway in Metro Manila, Philippines.
-Opened in September 2016, it is the first airport expressway in the country.
-The expressway links the Skyway to Ninoy Aquino International Airport and Entertainment City.
-Traversing the cities of Pasay and Parañaque, the NAIAX runs along Andrews Avenue, Electrical Road, and NAIA Road, connecting the Skyway to Ninoy Aquino Avenue, Macapagal Boulevard, New Seaside Drive and the Manila–Cavite Expressway.
+The NAIA Expressway (NAIAX), signed as Expressway 6 (E6) of the Philippine expressway network, is a 12.65 km elevated highway in Metro Manila, Philippines.
+It opened in September 2016, becoming the first airport expressway in the country.
+Traversing the cities of Pasay and Parañaque, the expressway provides a direct connection between the Manila–Cavite Expressway (CAVITEX) and the Skyway, while also providing access to Ninoy Aquino International Airport (NAIA), hence its name, and Entertainment City.